-Lord Beaverbrook purchased the building, located at 811 Charlotte Street, and bequeathed it to the University of New Brunswick Alumnae society to provide a residence for female students, which opened in October, 1949 as the Maggie Jean Chestnut Residence.
-It was named in honour of the late daughter of Mrs. H.G.
-Chestnut, the latter of whom was the first president of the Alumnae society in 1911.
+Situated at 811 Charlotte Street in Fredericton, the building was purchased by Lord Beaverbrook and generously donated to the University of New Brunswick Alumnae Society.
+This was to ensure its use as a residence for female students.
+In October 1949, it was inaugurated as the Maggie Jean Chestnut Residence, a tribute to the late daughter of Mrs. H.G.
+Chestnut, the inaugural president of the Alumnae Society back in 1911.